 Owner Orenda Real Estate Group - Bigger Health Vision Provider

-He founded and built the Psychosomatic Medicine Museum in Jacksonhole/Yenqing, China.
+He founded and built the Psychosomatic Medicine Museum in Jacksonhole/Yanqing, China.
 Founder of the Boai Charity Fund; Chairman of the Board of Directors of the Joy International Holdings Group; Vice president of Yanhuang Culture Research Association; Ambassador of the Chinese Tai Chi Culture; Practitioner, ambassador and operator of the Psychosomatic Health Model.

-His vision are urbanizations in China and internationally which are organized and serviced in a way that health is supported from all angles of daily life without being intrusive or pestering peoples life, but diligently supporting the idea of prevention and health management.
+His visions are urbanizations in China and internationally which are organized and serviced in a way that health is supported from all angles of daily life without being intrusive or pestering peoples life, but diligently supporting the idea of prevention and health management.
 As he is a Tai Chi Master its a great opportunity to have a holistic learning about Tai Chi with him in person.
 A unique opportunity and the first time outside of China!

 Visit his session on DAY 1 afternoon.

-Dr. Roosmarijn Vandenbroucke is Associate Professor in the Department of Biomedical Molecular Biology at Ghent University and Groupleader at the Center for Inflammation Research at VIB in Belgium.
+Dr. Roosmarijn Vandenbroucke is Associate Professor in the Department of Biomedical Molecular Biology at Ghent University and group leader at the Center for Inflammation Research at VIB in Belgium.
 She obtained her PhD in Pharmaceutical Sciences in 2008 entitled ‘Non-viral delivery strategies to guide therapeutic nucleic acids through cellular barriers’.

-Since end 2015, she heads the 'Barriers in Inflammation' research team that studies two barriers that play an important role in a broad range of inflammatory disorders, namely the gut and brain barriers.
-She is spokesperson of the UGent multi-disciplinary consortium 'The Inflammatory Gut-Brain Axis' that groups almost 20 research groups at Ghent University and aims at desciphering the impact of gastrointestinal inflammation on brain health.
-In 2017, she obtained the prestigious 'Baillet Latour award' that is granted yearly to a promising young Belgian researcher.
+Since end of 2015, she heads the 'Barriers in Inflammation' research team that studies two barriers that play an important role in a broad range of inflammatory disorders, namely the gut and brain barriers.
+She is spokesperson of the UGent multi-disciplinary consortium 'The Inflammatory Gut-Brain Axis' that groups almost 20 research groups at Ghent University and aims at deciphering the impact of gastrointestinal inflammation on brain health.
+In 2017, she obtained the prestigious 'Baillet Latour Award' that is granted yearly to a promising young Belgian researcher.

-Daphna Rothschild is a PhD student in the Weizmann Institute of Science focused on advancing the field of biomedical research with specific role in advancing bacterial treatment in disease.
+Daphna Rothschild is a PhD student in the Weizmann Institute of Science focusing on advancing the field of biomedical research with specific role in advancing bacterial treatment in disease.
 Though analytical analysis and developing a state of the art tools to measure microbiome effect on human traits, Daphna studies the relation between the gut microbiota and human health.